MLunov/My-Bachelor-Final-Project-MEPHI/README.md

-# My-Bachelor-Final-Project-MEPHI
+# My Bachelor Final Project
-My Bachelor's Degree Final Project on Gravitational Dynamics of a Cluster of Primordial Black Holes in Applied math and Computer Science at National Research Nuclear University MEPhI (Moscow Engineering Physics Institute)
+My Bachelor's Degree Final Project on Gravitational Dynamics of a Cluster of Primordial Black Holes in Applied Math and Computer Science at National Research Nuclear University MEPhI (Moscow Engineering Physics Institute)